Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Introduction

 In this article, we will develop a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement.
-We will focus on the correlated electrons near the Fermi energy.
-Physically, the coincidence detection probability in the $(\gamma, 2e)$ photoemission measurement is defined by the coincidence probability of the two sequential microscopic physical processes, (i) one photon absorption and (ii) electron-electron scattering.
-Mathematically, the coincidence detection probability is determined by the second-order perturbations of the two relevant interactions of the two sequential microscopic physical processes.
-The coincidence detection probability is shown to be relevant to a dynamical two-body Bethe-Salpeter wave function, which describes the dynamical two-body correlations of the target electrons.
-As the coincidence detection probability of the $(\gamma, 2e)$ photoemission measurement involves an electron-electron interaction matrix element which has arbitrary momentum and/or energy transfer, the inner-pair structure of the two-body Bethe-Salpeter wave function can not be resolved.
-Meanwhile, as the center-of-mass momentum and energy of the two-body Bethe-Salpeter wave function can be resolved, the coincidence detection probability of the $(\gamma, 2e)$ photoemission measurement can reveal the center-of-mass physics of the two-body Bethe-Salpeter wave function.
-Therefore, the $(\gamma, 2e)$ photoemission technique can be introduced to study the center-of-mass physics of the two-body correlations of the target correlated electrons, such as the center-of-mass physics of the Cooper pairs in superconductor.
+We will focus on the correlated electrons near the Fermi energy in condensed matter.
+Physically, the coincidence detection probability in the $(\gamma, 2e)$ photoemission measurement is defined by the coincidence probability of the two sequential microscopic physical processes, (i) the photon absorption process and (ii) the electron-electron scattering process.
+Mathematically, the coincidence detection probability is determined by the second-order perturbations of the two relevant electron-photon and electron-electron interactions.
+The coincidence detection probability is shown to be relevant to a dynamical two-body Bethe-Salpeter wave function, which describes the dynamical two-body correlations of the target correlated electrons near the Fermi energy.
+As the coincidence detection probability involves an electron-electron interaction matrix element which has arbitrary momentum and/or energy transfer, the inner-pair structures of the two-body Bethe-Salpeter wave function can not be resolved.
+Meanwhile, as the center-of-mass momentum and energy of the two-body Bethe-Salpeter wave function can be resolved, the $(\gamma, 2e)$ photoemission technique can be introduced to study the center-of-mass physics of the two-body correlations of the target correlated electrons, such as the center-of-mass physics of the Cooper pairs in superconductor.

 Our article is arranged as below.
 In Sec. \ref{sec2}, we will develop a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement.
-In Sec. \ref{sec3}, we will consider a simple case where the electron-electron interaction in the electron-electron scattering process is a frequency-independent Coulomb interaction.
-Discussion on the coincidence detection of the Cooper-pair physics by the $(\gamma, 2e)$ photoemission technique is given in Sec. \ref{sec4}, where a simple summary is also presented.
+In Sec. \ref{sec3}, we will consider a simplified case where the electron-electron interaction in the electron-electron scattering process is an instantaneous Coulomb interaction.
+We will present a summary in Sec. \ref{sec4} with a simple discussion on the coincidence detection of the Cooper-pair physics by the $(\gamma, 2e)$ photoemission technique.